sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. An alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
 1. 🟡 Inbound SDR uses Round Robin to assign AE/CE
 1. 🟡 Inbound SDR converts to Opp
-1. 🟡 Inbound SDR notifies assigned AE/CE
+1. 🟡 Inbound SDR notifies assignes AE/CE
    1. Auto-email from Salesforce upon Conversion
    2. [INTERNAL] 🟡 inbound SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
 1. 🟢 The assigned CE takes over from here, go to [Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)